- A recent meta-analysis overviewed 75 studies on children's gender-related toy preferences.

 There’s more gender equality in Western societies today than in the past.
-Inequalities still exist, of course, but research shows a general uptrend in women joining and rising within the workforce, obtaining degrees, and earning more money.
+Inequalities still exist, of course, but research has consistently shown an uptrend in women joining and rising within the workforce, obtaining degrees, and earning more money.
 The social expectations of men and women also seemed to have changed; this is harder to measure empirically, but it seems safe to say that our ideas about gender roles are more fluid today than they were, in say, the 1950s.

 So, have these changes affected a crucial part of children’s development: play?
 More specifically, as gender roles have become more fluid, have children’s preferences toward gender-typed toys become more fluid, too?

 The short answer seems to be no. For decades, studies have shown that boys and girls generally prefer playing with toys typically associated with their biological sex: toy trucks for boys and dolls for girls, to give a rough example.

 These results have remained remarkably stable over the past 50 years, according to a 2020 meta-analysis of research on gender differences in toy preferences.
 Published in Archives of Sexual Behavior and titled “The Magnitude of Children’s Gender‐Related Toy Interests Has Remained Stable Over 50 Years of Research,” the analysis examined 75 previous studies, 113 effect sizes, and a range of toy preference measurements.

 No matter what society wants, it’s worth noting that there seems to be some biological drivers behind children’s preferences for gender-typical toys.